CarlosCD/cant_wait/README.md

     $ bundle

+## Supported Rubies

+**cant_wait** has been tested with the following versions of Ruby:

+- 1.9.2
+- 1.9.3
+- 2.0.0
+- jruby
+- Rubinius

+The gem may work just fine with a Ruby flavors/version not listed above.
+See the development documentation for more details.

 ## Usage

-In the file config/database.yml, indicate a timeout in milliseconds for each environment:
+In the file <tt>config/database.yml<tt /> of the Rails application, indicate a timeout in milliseconds for each environment:

     production:
       adapter: postgresql
-      timeout: 120_000  # 2 minutes
+      timeout: 180_000  # 3 minutes
       ...

-Then restart the application to establish the new configuration parameter(s).
+Then restart the application to establish the new database settings.

 ## Development / Contributing

 * Source hosted on [GitHub](https://github.com/CarlosCD/cant_wait)
-* Details on the test setup are in the file Readme.md within the test folder.
+* Details on the test setup are in the file README.md within the test folder.
 It includes details on testing in several Ruby and Rails versions.

 Contributing: